Aleveer/AWS-Personal-Workshop/content/2-Proposal/_index.md

 **Technical Improvements**
 - Real-time chat application, replacing manual exchanges via email or notes.
 - Centralized storage of messages and attachments, easy to retrieve and manage.
-- Modular architecture with NestJS backend, VueJS frontend, and AWS infrastructure (Lambda ,API Gateway, S3, DynamoDB, CloudFront, Route53, CloudWatch) scalable to serve 50 to 100 users in the future.
+- Modular architecture with NestJS backend, VueJS frontend, and AWS infrastructure (Lambda ,API Gateway, Amplify, DynamoDB, CloudFront, Route53, CloudWatch) scalable to serve 50 to 100 users in the future.

 **Long-Term Value**
 - The platform can store chat data and usage logs for 1 year for research, user experience evaluation, or testing AI/ML features such as chatbots and user behavior analysis.